mesonbuild/meson/docs/markdown/Porting-from-autotools.md

 ## Makefile.am

 Next step is `Makefile.am`.
-In meson you don't need to have other file, you still use `meson.build`.
+In Meson you don't need to have other file, you still use `meson.build`.

 ### Sub directories